 Later in 2017, the City became members of the Government Alliance on Race and Equity (GARE) and sent all Councilmembers along with 15 senior staff to attend a day-long training hosted by GARE on racial equity.
 And in June 2018, the City joined hundreds of other organizations and signed onto the Racial Equity Here commitment to further demonstrate its commitment to improving racial equity and advancing opportunity for all.
 At the City’s behest, several other community partners signed on as well.

 The Council has since included language in its adopted Council Priorities that we believe will take the City’s efforts to the next level.
-In fact, the Council’s 2019 Retreat was facilitated by consultants are racial equity professionals.
+In fact, the Council’s 2019 Retreat was facilitated by consultants who are racial equity professionals.
 Among other things, Councilmembers plan to work on developing and formalizing startegies to address racial equity issues, including how we organize, institutionalize, and operationalize the racial equity framework; offer racial equity training to members of Council-appointed committees and other residents; explore developing a task force on racial equity; and conduct a racial equity survey of City staff.

 None of this is straightforward or easy.
 The process is complex and will require trial-and-error, evaluation, understanding of nuances, and lots of dialogue in order to even approach “getting it right.”
 As stated in the Government Alliance on Race and Equity toolkit guide, it is only through “the implementation and the experience of learning” that Councilmembers, staff, and members of the community will gain experience with how we can best apply a racial equity lens to decision making.
 It will take time, resources, education, awareness, and training.

 The City Council fully acknowledges that we have a long ways to go and look forward to further conversations and community engagement as we work towards developing an approach and process that meets our objectives and works for all.